heutelbeck/sapl-policy-engine/sapl-test/README.md

 be done in the @BeforeEachStep of a JUnit test case.

 The SaplUnitTestFixture defines the name of the SAPL document under test or the path to its file.
-In addition, the fixture sets up PIPs and FunctionLibrarys to be used during test execution.
+In addition, the fixture sets up PIPs and Function Libraries to be used during test execution.

 ```java
     private SaplTestFixture fixture;